rafabernad/Enyo-Calliope/README.md

 * `removeFormat`: removes formatting for current selection.

 These predefined `ToolbarIcon` items include their own graphical assets.

+There is also a predefined `ToolbarSelect`:

+* `newness.Calliope.ToolbarSelect.Fontsize`: Adjusts fontsize by percentage values.

 The plan is to improve the predefined buttons set, but meanwhile, you can enable any of the DOM `execCommand` command.